august-sosick-ENSF/BTMA417OilPricesANDMentalHealth/README.md

 # BTMA417OilPricesANDMentalHealth

+An R project relating the price of crude oil in alberta to albertians search terms (to understand whether oil prices are correlated with Albertans searching negative terms).

-Code avaliable to any with the exception of U of C students to their use of my code causing them an academic misconduct.
+Code avaliable to any with the exception of U of C students.
+I am not responsible for your academic misconduct if you re-use my code.